|

 In

-june 1567, Queen Mary and Bothwell, with several lords who had answered their
+June 1567, Queen Mary and Bothwell, with several Lords who had answered their

-Carberry Hill.
+unhappy sovereign’s appeal, as well as a considerable force, assembled for battle on Carberry Hill.
 In Aytoun’s poem of Bothwell Lord Seton is described at

 the moment: